-Personal finance is, well, personal.
+Personal finance is just that—personal.
 Paying off debt can be a little like dieting.
 Sure, there are ideal eating plans out there, but let's be realistic: Most people aren't going to stick to a perfect diet.
 The best diet is the one you'll stick to.

 It's OK to experiment, too.
 If the debt avalanche method sounds more appealing to you right now, you can try it out for a few months.
 If you then find that it's not working, there's no reason you can't switch to the debt snowball method.